-Whilst it is recognised that the site is allocated as Urban Greenspace in the 2001-2016 Local Plan, it is clear from the justification to Policy NE8 that this was in part because the site was not needed to meet the development needs of the town up to 2016.
-In addition it needs to be borne in mind that the site has an extant permission for office development.
+Whilst it is recognised that the site is allocated as Urban Greenspace in the Blackpool Local Plan 2001-2016 it is clear from the justification to Policy NE8 that this was in part because the site was not needed to meet the development needs of the town up to 2016.
+In addition it needs to be borne in mind that the site has an extant permission for office development which is also recognised on the Proposals Map to the 2001-2016 Plan.
 The housing requirement for the town for the 2001-2016 plan period was 3230 dwellings.
 For the 2012-2027 plan period the requirement is 4200 dwellings.
-Whilst it is acknowledged that there is some overlap in the plan periods and that there is a drive to meet the supply through the re-use of brownfield sites and the conversion of redundant hotels and guesthouses there is still a need to identify sites for development.
+Whilst it is acknowledged that there is some overlap in the plan periods and that there is a drive to meet the supply through the re use of brownfield sites and the conversion of redundant hotels and guesthouses there is still a need to identify sites for development to meet this increased need.
 This site has been part of the Council's Strategic Housing Land Availability Assessment (SHLAA) since 2011 and hence has formed part of the evidence base to the Blackpool Local Plan Part 1: Core Strategy 2012-2027 which was adopted in January 2016.
-The SHLAA is important in demonstrating that the Council has a five year supply of housing land to meet the town's needs and also the Government's objective of delivering more housing.
-If we cannot demonstrate a five year supply of housing land we leave ourselves vulnerable to development in less sustainable locations and on sites not identified in the SHLAA.
-By including the site in the SHLAA officers have recognised that this is a sustainable location for development consistent with Policy CS2 of the Core Strategy.
+The Strategic Housing Land Availability Assessment is important in demonstrating that the Council has a five year supply of housing land to meet the town's needs and also the Government's objective of delivering more housing.
+If a 5 year supply of housing land cannot be demonstrated the Council leaves itself vulnerable to development in less sustainable locations and on sites not identified in the Strategic Housing Land Availability Assessment.
+By including the site in the Strategic Housing Land Availability Assessment officers have recognised that this is a sustainable location for development consistent with Policy CS2 of the Core Strategy.

 Paragraph 14 of the NPPF establishes a presumption in favour of sustainable development unless the adverse effects would significantly and demonstrably outweigh the disbenefits.
-Sustainable development has three dimensions and the benefits of the development are as follows - the development would not involve the loss of environmentally sensitive land
+Sustainable development has three dimensions and the benefits of the development are as follows -